-Source: BAMF, Aktuelle Zahlen, December 021, available in German at https://bit.ly/3KBBalG, 14.
 In the vast majority of these cases, the BAMF found no reason to revoke or withdraw the protection statuses.
-However, due to the high number of procedures, the total number of revocation or withdrawal decisions is still significant and affected a total of 6,630 persons in 2021.
-95,960 revocation procedures were still pending at the end of 2021.
-Nationalities with a comparatively high number of revocations in 2021 include Syria, Iraq and Afghanistan.
+The total number of revocation or withdrawal decisions affected a total of 2,649 persons in 2022.
+114,632 revocation procedures were still pending at the end of 2022.
+Nationalities with a comparatively high number of revocations in 2022 include Syria, Iraq and Afghanistan.